Special offer

 Boosted productivity

 Motivation of the workforce and productivity go hand in hand.
-Autonomy in the workplace has an impact on employees but also on their managers.
+Autonomy in the workplace affects both employees and their managers.
 By eliminating micromanagement, leaders have more time to dedicate to other tasks and to positively impact productivity.

 Stronger leadership qualities